Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: Evaluation of causal effects

+In a model defined by a system of structural equations, we can evaluate the causal effect of setting a subset of variables $X=(Z_i)_{i\in I}$ to $\b x$ on the probability that $Y=(Z_j)_{j\in J}$ equals $\b y$, with $J$ disjoint from $I$, by the so called "do operator": this is equivalent to determine the distribution that would arise if we could perform an idealized experiment where the variables in $\b X$ were randomized.
+The expression below is based on the fact that the joint distribution factorize into the product of the conditional distribution of each node but factors where the elements of $\b X$ are determined by their parents must be removed; the summation serves to marginalize relative to $\b Y$,

-this is equivalent to determine the distribution that would arise if we could perform an idealized experiment where the variables in $\b X$ were randomized.
-Once the intervention distribution has been constructed, we need to choose how to compare distributions of $Y$ for different values of $\b x$: the two most obvious alternatives are differences or ratios of the relevant probabilities.
-Because in the application we deal with ordered categorical distributions, we simply compute the ratio of the corresponding survival probabilities.
+Once the intervention distribution has been computed, we may choose how to compare distributions of $Y$ for different values of $\b x$: the two most obvious alternatives are differences or ratios of the relevant probabilities.
+Because in the application we deal with ordered categorical distributions, we compute the ratio of the corresponding survival probabilities.